GBrachetta/guillermo/TESTING.md

 ### Modals within for loops

 Confirmation modals to delete a record within a forloop are not so straightforward.
-I considered leaving that extra security feature aside, assuming the admins would be responsible enought to think carefully before hitting a "delete" button without having a chance to regret it, but ultimately thought that wasn't a fair thing to do and decided to implement this extra feature.
+I considered leaving that extra security feature aside, assuming the admins would be responsible enough to think carefully before hitting a "delete" button without having a chance to regret it, but ultimately thought that wasn't a fair thing to do and decided to implement this extra feature.
 Here's how I approached it:
-The link to the modal includes a `forloop.counter` in its `data-target` attribute, and the modal'a `id` has the same information in it, making thus certain that the modal to confirm a deletion will be in the correct iteration of the loop.
+The link to the modal includes a `forloop.counter` in its `data-target` attribute, and the modal's `id` has the same information in it, making thus certain that the modal to confirm a deletion will be in the correct iteration of the loop.
 From that point I put in place the following script that made possible to execute a post request with the given data, making the `csrftoken` match the information from the `csrfmiddlewaretoken` so the post request could succeed:

 ```js